EmmanuelLefevre/Documentations/Tutorials/powershell_git_pull_script.md

 - Interactive Mode on incoming commits from other branches
 - Bot Detection (sync force)

-2. 🧹 Garbage Collector
+2. 🧹 **Garbage Collector**

 - Orphaned Cleanup, detects/removes orphaned branches (interactive)
 - Merged Cleanup, identifies/removes already merged branches (interactive)
 - Protection, prevents the deletion of an integration branch

-3. 🛡️ Safety and Integrity (Safety Checks)
+3. 🛡️ **Safety and Integrity (Safety Checks)**

 - Dirty Tree Protection: pull canceled if files are not committed
 - Unpushed Protection: pull canceled if local commits are not pushed
 - Stash Warning

-4. 🎛️ Context Awareness & Restoration
+4. 🎛️ **Context Awareness & Restoration**

 - State Preservation: remembers the active branch
 - Smart Restore: replaces the user on the original branch
 - Fallback Logic: if the original branch is deleted, replace the user on the development branch.

+5. 🔍 **Divergence Analysis**

+- History Analysis: Calculates the number of commits Ahead/Behind
+- Log Preview: Displays the latest incoming commit messages
+- Divergence Alert: Detects divergent histories

+6. 🛰️ **Discovery and Monitoring**

+- New Branch Detection: Scans the remote branch to track new remote branches
+- Tracking Proposal: Creates a local branch (or interactively deletes an obsolete branch)

+7. 📈 **Visual and Concise Reporting**

+- Real-Time Feedback
+- Summary Table: Status and precise duration for each repository
+- UI Polish: Dynamic separators and text centering

 ## PROCEDURE